 Since 25 May 2018, employers in the UK are required to comply with what could prove to be one of the most significant pieces of legislation passed in recent years: the General Data Protection Regulation (GDPR) – and it will be highly important for their staff data management.

 The GDPR was developed to provide more clarity and detail around the collection, use, disclosure, retention and protection of data pertaining to individuals within the European Union.
-As well as seeking to give people more control over their personal data, the new rules will aim to simplify the regulatory environment for businesses.
+As well as seeking to give people more control over their personal data, the new rules aim to simplify the regulatory environment for businesses.

-The practical implications of the GDPR
+Practical implications of the GDPR

 Some of the most significant measures within the legislation, which build on the requirements under the current data protection legislation, include:

 - Rights for individuals to access their personal data and supplementary information.

 - A requirement for employers to be ready to provide concise and transparent information about the processing of personal data.

 - The individual right to erasure, also known as the “right to be forgotten”, which entitles people to have their personal data erased in certain circumstances, such as when that information is no longer required to serve the purpose for which it was originally collected.

 - A requirement for the appropriate technical or organisational measures to be used to ensure that personal data is processed in a way that ensures its security.

 Penalties for non-compliance with these rules could be as substantial as 4% of global annual turnover or €20m (£17.6m), whichever is higher.